 Folate is one of the thirteen essential vitamins, and it is the natural form of vitamin B9 found in food.

-This vitamin performs a wide range of functions within the body, and it is particularly important during periods of growth and pregnancy.
+This vitamin performs a wide range of bodily functions, and it is particularly important during growth and pregnancy.

 According to the FDA, the daily value (DV) for folate is 400 mcg for adults.
 This figure rises to 600 mcg for pregnant women (1).